broadinstitute/dig-bioindex/README.md

 $ bioindex serve --port 5000 --env-file .my-bioindex-env-overrides
 ```

-The default port is 5000 `.env` is the default environment file.
+The default port is 5000 and `.env` is the default environment file.

 ## REST Queries